TheParraLab/MRI_preprocessing/README.md

 The code to perform the preprocessing is provided in /code/preprocessing.
 The 00_preprocess.sh script will run all preprocessing steps in series, placing fully processed data into /data/inputs.
 When required, individual preprocessing scripts can be run by accessing the CLI of the container, and running `python3 0X_script.py` from within the /FL_system/code/preprocessing/ directory.
 Python scripts will be modified to take in parameters as command line arguments in the near future.

+### Models

+In the future, I plan for the control webserver to be able to perform model inference and training.
+To this end, the webserver will report GPU availability (Preprocessing alone does not require the GPU to be present.

 ---

 ## Acknowledgements